 It feels right

-Walking just all feels right to me.
-A pace where you can breathe and talk if you want to, go up a little hill and give your cardio vascular system a little to huff and puff about.
+The combination of leisurely walking and lighter to moderate weights just all feels right to me.
 It all feels calm and nice, dignified and gentle somehow, like you are in tune with yourself and your surroundings and at peace.
 No stress on your body, no pushing or straining.
 All flow.

 So how about you?
 Thump, thump, jar, jar, puff, wheeze, push and strain or calm and flow?
 Now that you know running lowers your metabolism, and may cause other issues are you as keen to do it?